zeek/zeek-docs/scripts/base/bif/zeek.bif.zeek.rst

 :zeek:id:`interval_to_double`: :zeek:type:`function`                            Converts an :zeek:type:`interval` to a :zeek:type:`double`.
 :zeek:id:`is_icmp_port`: :zeek:type:`function`                                  Checks whether a given :zeek:type:`port` has ICMP as transport protocol.
 :zeek:id:`is_local_interface`: :zeek:type:`function`                            Checks whether a given IP address belongs to a local interface.
+:zeek:id:`is_processing_suspended`: :zeek:type:`function`                       Returns whether or not processing is currently suspended.
 :zeek:id:`is_remote_event`: :zeek:type:`function`                               Checks whether the last raised event came from a remote peer.
 :zeek:id:`is_tcp_port`: :zeek:type:`function`                                   Checks whether a given :zeek:type:`port` has TCP as transport protocol.
 :zeek:id:`is_udp_port`: :zeek:type:`function`                                   Checks whether a given :zeek:type:`port` has UDP as transport protocol.